 As a tip: To check the doneness of the duck breasts, press it with your fingers.
 It should feel firm but still springy to the touch.

-Whilst it is true that the sauce is what puts the orange in the dish, I have incorporated the orange flavour in various ways into the duck as well.
+Whilst it is true that the sauce is what puts the orange in the dish, I have incorporated the orange flavour in various ways.

 Blanched Orange Zest (This will be used for the Sauce Bigarade)

 - To julienne the orange zest/peel, peel the skin from the orange

 - Remove the pith from the peel (spongy white stuff between the fruit and the peel) with a sharp knife.